Michael Bigg: Killer whale taxonomy and social structure

 One of the key discoveries of Bigg's team was that there was divergence in sympatric pods of killer whales living near the British Columbia coastline between residents which ate almost exclusively fish, and transients which hunted marine mammals and other warm-blooded prey.
 The two ecotypes are "fundamentally different in most aspects of their behaviour, social organization, and ecology.
 These differences are so profound that the two forms are socially and genetically isolated, despite living in the same waters…Although the ranges overlap…they have never been seen to mix."
 The resident killer whale population of British Columbia and Washington is further divided into two communities, one northern and one southern, that do not interbreed.
 These discoveries were taken up by Hal Whitehead in his work on cetacean culture.
+As of 2024, these two types, residents and transients, are now considered two species, with the latter re-named after Bigg.

 Another discovery was that resident killer whales have one of the most stable social structures of any animal species.
 Pods of killer whales had previously been assumed to consist of a few adult males and a harem of potential female mates.
 Bigg's team slowly realized that killer whale pods are matrilineal: killer whales travel not with their mates, but with their mothers and maternal relatives.
 The basis of resident killer whale groupings is the rule that each animal always travels with its mother for as long as she lives.

 Although his research was based in the eastern North Pacific, Bigg mentored killer whale researchers from around the world, who sought his advice for their own studies.

 Other research

 Johnstone Strait is the summer home to a large number of resident killer whales, and includes the Robson Bight/Michael Bigg Ecological Reserve.

 Although he is best known for his work with killer whales, Bigg spent most of his career studying other marine mammals.
 He researched northern fur seals in British Columbia and the Pribilof Islands of Alaska.
-In 1972, Bigg organized a sea otter conservation translocation of Pacific sea otters from Alaska to Vancouver Island, a population that continues to thrive.
+In 1972, Bigg organized a conservation translocation of Pacific sea otters from Alaska to Vancouver Island, a population that continues to thrive.
 He also conducted research on Steller sea lions, California sea lions, and harbor seals.

 Death

 In 1984, Mike was diagnosed with leukemia.
 While ill, he continued to work to complete his final report on killer whales and was able to see it in print shortly before he died on October 18, 1990.
 He was 50 years old.
 Bigg was survived by a son Colin who died in 2009, his wife Silke, a daughter Michelle, two sisters Carol & Pamela, and his parents Andy who died in 2003 and Irene who died in 1993.

+Bigg's ashes were scattered in Johnstone Strait.
+Attendees, and the press, noted that more than thirty killer whales appeared in the waters in time for the ceremony.